felixmaral/advanced_UAV_conf/README.md

 ```

 ## Acknowledgments
-This work is an independent implementation based on existing concepts in UAV configuration and analysis.
+This work is an independent implementation.
 It is not affiliated with, nor derived from, any specific existing codebase.